amna220008/notes-ci-cd/README.md

 ## CI/CD Pipeline
 The project is integrated with a Continuous Integration and Continuous Deployment (CI/CD) pipeline where:

-1. Code is pushed to GitHub.
+1. Code is pushed to GitHub
-2. Jenkins automatically detects changes.
+2. Jenkins automatically detects changes
-3. The application is built and tested.
+3. The application is built and tested
-4. A Docker image is created.
+4. A Docker image is created
-5. The image is pushed to Docker Hub.
+5. The image is pushed to Docker Hub

 ## Author
 Student project for CI/CD assignment.